-A clean claim is a claim submitted on an approved or identified claim format (CMS or UB) that contains all data fields required by Superior and HHS for final adjudication of the claim.
-The required data fields must be complete and accurate.
-A clean claim must also include health plan published requirements for adjudication, such as Medicaid number, TIN number, NPI and taxonomy or medical records as appropriate.
+A clean claim is a claim submitted using a national standard electronic or paper claim format (CMS or UB) that contains all data fields required by Superior for adjudication of the claim.
+The "Required (R)" data fields, as indicated in this Manual Section must be complete and accurate.